junhwanim/Explocal/backend/README.md

 Once the loggedin-user write a review on another user, this endpoint will update the new review.

-When loggedin-user writes new review like below,
+When loggedin-user writes new review like below:

 <img width="100%" alt="Screen Shot 2021-06-14 at 1 44 12 PM" src="https://user-images.githubusercontent.com/77517752/121935611-9fdd7f00-cd16-11eb-83cf-42a8eba04a25.png">

-This endpoint will update the given information, time, and name of the loggedin-user like below.
+This endpoint will update the given information, time, and name of the loggedin-user like below:

 ```json
 {